Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: Summary and Discussion

 \section{Summary and Discussion}

 In summary, we expose the exotic boundary-induced thermodynamic properties with the entanglement bath Hamiltonian (EBH).
 The EBH is variationally determined as the Hamiltonian that reproduces the bulk entanglement Hamiltonian of the infinite-size translational-invariant system at finite temperatures.
-We show the bulk entropy can be controlled by tuning the EBH.
-A discontinuous point is found on the coefficients of the EBH and the bulk entropy.
-It indicate a low-entropy region where the thermal fluctuations are suppressed to be insignificant and the bulk properties are dominated by the ground-state physics.
-For the Haldane chain with non-trivial topological properties, an entropy trench is observed as a typical boundary effect that cannot be observed on the normal translational-invariant system, which could be a signature of ground-state topological degeneracy.
-The possible experimental realizations of the uncovered boundary physical phenomena are discussed.
+We show that bulk entropy can be controlled by tuning the EBH.
+A discontinuous point BQP is found on the coefficients of the EBH and the bulk entropy.
+It indicates a low-entropy region where the thermal fluctuations are suppressed to be insignificant and the bulk properties are dominated by the ground-state physics.
+Taking spin-1/2 and spin-1 chains as examples, we show that the BQP \R{disappears at the Heisenberg point with full SU(2) symmetry, but emerges when reducing to the XY-type (dominated by U(1) symmetry) or Ising-type (dominated by Z$_{2}$ symmetry) Hamiltonian.
+Moreover, the impacts from the entanglement-bath dimension are investigated.
+The BQP approaches to the zero temperature in the large $\chi$ limit in the XY phase, while it is robustly at a finite temperature in the Ising-type antiferromagnetic phase.} The possible experimental realizations of the uncovered boundary physical phenomena are discussed.

+Our results suggest that the boundary quench point (BQP) reveals a novel thermodynamic phenomenon that differs from the conventional phase transitions.
+The thermodynamic phase transitions are normally driven by thermal fluctuations at finite temperatures.
+For the quantum phase transitions, the fluctuations are from the competition between different phases. \R{The ``transition'' indicated by a BQP is also caused by the fluctuations in the competition of two phases.
+The essential difference is that such competition is between the bulk and environments (entanglement baths)}.
+Thus, a BQP could be regarded as the result of boundary-bulk competitions, which could play an important role in understanding the quantum many-body physics with non-trivial boundaries.
+With the thermodynamic TN methods such as projected entangled pair operator~\cite{RLXZS12ODTNS, CCD12FTPEPS, RXLS13NCD, CD15TPO, KWO17MPSopen, KREO18PEPOthermal}, we may explore the boundary-induced singularity in higher dimensions.